Moya/Moya/Community.md

 #### Where can I get more info about this document?

-The original source of this document can is at [https://github.com/moya/contributors](https://github.com/moya/contributors).
+The original source of this document can be found at [https://github.com/moya/contributors](https://github.com/moya/contributors).